There It Is—Take It!

 There It Is—Take It! is a self-guided car audio tour through Owens Valley, California along U.S. Route 395 examining the controversial social, political, and environmental history of the Los Angeles Aqueduct system.
 The tour illuminates various impacts this divisive water conveyance infrastructure has created within the Owens Valley over the last one hundred years of the aqueduct’s existence.
 Stories of the aqueduct are told from multiple perspectives and viewpoints through the voices of historians, biologists, activists, native speakers, environmentalists, litigators, LADWP employees, and residents from both Los Angeles and the Owens Valley.

 There It Is—Take It! was launched on Sunday, October 14th, 2012 at a public listening party and panel discussion hosted by the Friends of the Eastern California Museum in Independence, California.
-There It Is—Take It! was featured in BOOM: A Journal Of California’s Fall 2013 issue.
-This project will be included in the upcoming After the Aqueduct exhibit curated by Kim Stringfellow in March 2015 for Los Angeles Contemporary Exhibitions (LACE).
+There It Is—Take It! was featured in BOOM: A Journal Of California’s Fall 2013 issue and was included in After the Aqueduct (curated by Kim Stringfellow) at LACE (Los Angeles Contemporary Exhibitions) in Hollywood, CA in 2015.

 This project was made possible with support from Cal Humanities, an independent non-profit state partner of the National Endowment for the Humanities.
 For more information visit calhum.org.
 Any views, findings, conclusions, or recommendations expressed in this program do not necessarily represent those of Cal Humanities or the National Endowment for the Humanities.